DrRoach/Web-Engine/README.md

 ###Player

-The player object is the object that stores all information about the user playing.
-You will typically only have one player object per game unless you want to create a local multiplayer game.
-You need to make sure that you store the player object in a variable so you can use it in your code.
-You need to initialize each player object individually.

-####Player.setSize(w, h)

-You can set the size of the player using this function.
-This is required so that the engine can detect when there has been a collision between the player and other characters.
-The engine also needs to know the size of the player so that it knows how big the player sprite needs to be when it draws it.
+The `player` object is now obsolete and you should instead use the `object` object to represent a player.

+###Object

+This is the object that you use whenever you want to add anything such as a new player into the game.
+This object is used to control everything to do with things such as players, npcs and more.

+To create a new object, you only need one simple line of code: `var player = new Object();`.
+That will create a new object that you can then play with how you wish.

+####Object.setSize(width, height)

+This function sets the size of your object.
+This is used for a number of different things, including collision detection so you should always make sure that you call this for each of your objects.
+When you call `setSprite()`, this function is called as part of that so you probably won't ever need to call this function directly.

+####Object.setSprite(image, width, height)

+This is usually the first function that you will call on each object.
+You use it to set the sprite image of the object and also set the size of the object.
+As you probably already know by know, setting the size of each object is important for doing things like collision detection for the object.
+The image should just be a string and the width and height should be integer values.

+####Object.draw(x, y)

+This function draws the object onto the page.
+If either the x or y values are blank or not valid integers, the x and y position of the object will be used instead.

+####Object.move(direction, speed)

+Used to move a object on the screen, the direction can be one of the following:

+- north
+- northeast
+- east
+- southeast
+- south
+- southwest
+- west
+- northwest

+The directions move the sprite in the directions that you would expect.
+The speed variable is the number of pixels that you want the object to be moved by.

-####Player.setSprite(image, x, y)
+####Object.setPosition(x, y)

-Use this to set the players' character sprite.
-The `x` and `y` parameters aren't required and default to the players' current x and y positions.

-####Player.draw(self)

-Redraw the player sprite on the screen.
-This is the main function that is used to draw the player, The self parameter that it takes is the player object.
-You must call `Player.setSize()` before this function or you wont be able to see your sprite as it will have a size of 0px x 0px.

-####Player.move(direction, value)

-Move the player around the screen.
-The direction should be one of: UP, RIGHT, DOWN or LEFT and the value that the player is moved by is the pixel value.
-As a warning and future reference, this method is going to be worked on a lot over the coming updates so you should expect to see different behaviour from this function in the near future.

-#####Constants

-**Player.HEIGHT** - This is one of the values that is set in `setSize()`.

-**Player.WIDTH** - This is one of the values set in `setSize()`.

-**Player.X** - This is the X position of the player.

-**Player.Y** - This is the Y position of the player.

-**Player.SPRITE** - This is the current sprite that is being used by the player.
+Set the position of the object on the scren.
+Both the x and y values either need to be integer values or one of the four Screen constants:

+- Screen.TOP
+- Screen.RIGHT
+- Screen.BOTTOM
+- Screen.LEFT